TheBee-3328/autoupdater/README.md

   - `furl` : Set this to your **file** download link location
   - `ftarget` : Set this to location where app file will be temporarily saved.
   - `cftarget` : Set this to location where main app is saved on computer
+- *3* - Add updater to the direcotry with the main app
+- *4* - Set the updater to run the app after the update or without the update

+**Credits**

+This code was coded in Visual Studio Code by TheBee.
+Any use that this page does not allow is prohibited!

+**Users are not allowed:**
+- to publish the file as their own
+- to edit the file and publish it as their own
+- sell the file

+**Users are allwoed to:**

+- Use the file for personal use
+- Use the file for comercial use
+- Edit the file in any way
+- Sell the software that uses the updater (AutoUpdater must be part of the cheapest plan)